Emyr298/Emyr298/README.md

 My name is Emir (or Meervix)! 👋👋👋

 I'm an Indonesian computer science student who are interested in Software Engineering, especially Backend Development.
 It's engaging for me to use logics and mathematics in order to solve various problems.
 I also like things that are related to Infrastructure and Cybersecurity.
-That's why I also do CTFs.
+That's why I do CTFs.

 ## Projects
 - [Chefies](https://github.com/Chefies/): Application where we can discover creative healthy recipes from available ingredients.
 It features LLM-powered recipe suggestions and YOLOv8-powered ingredients image detection.